Creating and handling C++ projects and modules

 TcCOM Modules could be created at the System -> TcCOM Modules node.
 Please see documentation there.

-TMC Code generator could be called to generate C++ code after changes at the TMC file of the C++ project.
+The TMC Code Generator can be called to generate the C++ code according to the changes in the TMC file or the C++ project.

 Code snippet (C#):